-Prior to joining Navigant Economics, Eisenach served as Chairman of Empiris LLC, and previously as Chairman of Criterion Economics and of CapAnalysis, LLC.
-Among his other previous affiliations, Dr. Eisenach has served as President and Senior Fellow at The Progress & Freedom Foundation; as a scholar at the American Enterprise Institute, the Heritage Foundation and the Hudson Institute; as a consultant to the U.S. Sentencing Commission (on corporate sentencing guidelines); and, as a member of the 1980-81 Reagan-Bush Transition Team on the Federal Trade Commission, the 2000-2001 Bush-Cheney Transition Team on the Federal Communications Commission, the Virginia Governor's Commission on E-Communities, and the Virginia Attorney General's Task Force on Identity Theft.
-He is currently Vice President, Education and Member of the Audit Committee of the Economic Club of Washington and serves on the advisory boards of Intelligent Grid Solutions, the Pew Project on the Internet and American Life, and Washington Mutual Investors Fund.
+Prior to joining NERA, Dr. Eisenach was a managing director and principal at Navigant Economics, and before that he served as Chairman of Empiris LLC, Criterion Economics, and CapAnalysis, LLC.
+Among his other previous affiliations, Dr. Eisenach has served as President and Senior Fellow at The Progress & Freedom Foundation; as a scholar at the American Enterprise Institute, the Heritage Foundation, and the Hudson Institute; as a consultant to the US Sentencing Commission (on corporate sentencing guidelines); and as a member of the 1980-81 Reagan-Bush Transition Team on the Federal Trade Commission, the 2000-2001 Bush-Cheney Transition Team on the Federal Communications Commission, the Virginia Governor's Commission on E-Communities, and the Virginia Attorney General's Task Force on Identity Theft.

-He holds a Ph.D. in economics from the University of Virginia and a B.A. in economics from Claremont McKenna College.
+Dr. Eisenach received his PhD in economics from the University of Virginia and his BA in economics from Claremont McKenna College.